vmware-archive/isv-portal/docs/managed-services.md

 # How to Build a Managed Service

-A managed service is a service deployed on Cloud Foundry infrastructure (in other words, the same IaaS that yoru particular Cloud Foundry instance is deployed on) by the same orchestration tool, [bosh](http://bosh.io).
+A managed service is a service deployed on Cloud Foundry infrastructure (in other words, the same IaaS that your particular Cloud Foundry instance is deployed on) by the same orchestration tool, [bosh](http://bosh.io).
-Offering your sfotware as a managed service means that your PCF customers will not have to learn different ways to deploy, manage, and monitor different components of their application platform.
+Offering your software as a managed service means that your PCF customers will not have to learn different ways to deploy, manage, and monitor different components of their application platform.